Keparoo/coffee-shop/README.md

 `{"success": True, "drinks": drink}` where drink an array containing only the updated drink
 #### DELETE /drinks/<int: id>
 returns:
-`{"success": True, "drinks": drink}` where drink an array containing only the updated drink
+`{"success": True, "delete": id}` where id is the id of the deleted record

 ---
 ### Testing